Ear barotraumaBarotitis media; Barotrauma; Ear popping - barotrauma; Pressure-related ear pain; Eustachian tube dysfunction - barotrauma

 Call your provider if you have barotrauma and new symptoms develop, especially:

-You can use nasal decongestants or antihistamines before altitude changes.
+You can use nasal decongestants (spray or pill form) before altitude changes.
 Try to avoid altitude changes while you have an upper respiratory infection or allergy attack.

-Talk to your doctor about using decongestants if you plan to scuba dive.
+Talk to your provider about using decongestants if you plan to scuba dive.

 Byyny RL, Shockley LW.
-Scuba diving and dysbarism.
-In: Marx JA, Hockberger RS, Walls RM, et al, eds.
-Rosen’s Emergency Medicine: Concepts and Clinical Practice.
-7th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009:chap 141.
+Scuba diving and dysbarism In: Marx JA, Hockberger RS, Walls RM, et al, eds.
+Rosen's Emergency Medicine: Concepts and Clinical Practice .
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 143.